What is Account Planning?

 Account Planning has been around for years.
 Did you know that 65% of a company’s business comes from existing customers?
 Or that 80% of your future profits are likely to come from 20% of current customers?
 In other words, building and cultivating healthy relationships with clients is one of the most effective pathways to exponential growth.

 With so much at stake, it’s no wonder that 61% of companies consider strategic account management as the key to increasing revenue, profits, and customer satisfaction.
 While the importance of account management is unquestionable, its implementation leaves a lot to be desired even today.
-71% of companies believe that sales improved by less than 26% since launching their Account Management programs.
+71% of companies believe that sales improved by less than 26% since launching their Strategic Account Management programs.

 Why is Account Planning essential for your business to grow?